Vega v. Tekoh: Background

+A federal district court jury found in favor of Vega based on the district court’s jury instructions regarding Miranda.
 Tekoh appealed, and the United States Court of Appeals for the Ninth Circuit reversed and remanded for another trial.
 The court denied rehearing en banc over the dissent of Judge Patrick J. Bumatay, who was joined by six other judges.
 Vega filed a petition for a writ of certiorari.

 Supreme Court

 Certiorari was granted in the case on January 14, 2022.
 Oral arguments were heard on April 20, 2022.
 On June 23, 2022, the Supreme Court reversed the Ninth Circuit in a 6–3 vote.
 Justice Samuel Alito wrote the majority, while Justice Elena Kagan wrote the dissent.